 What are the limitations of HTTPS?

 HTTPS gives the impression that data is encrypted, but it’s not that simple.
-HTTPS doesn't encrypt data at rest.
-This harms the security of both sides of the transmission process.
+HTTPS doesn’t encrypt data at rest.
+This harms data security ecosystem on both sides of the transmission process.

-This creates a vulnerability, making it possible for you to be attacked at various points of processing (application, load balancer, server), two points of storage (mobile, server), and one point of transmission (internal traffic).
+This creates a vulnerability, making it possible for you to be attacked at various points of processing (application, load balancer, server), two points of storage (mobile device, server), and one point of transmission (internal traffic).

-If your server is the endpoint of your web API but your services for processing, analyzing, sharing, and backing up data are different points, the situation gets worse.
-In this case, you use HTTPS, but you can’t confirm that you’ve encrypted the data which makes it unprotected.
-In the case of end-to-end data encryption, data is secure at all points of transmission.
+If your server is the endpoint of your web API but your services for processing, analyzing, sharing, and backing up data are in different places, the situation gets worse.
+In this case, you can use HTTPS, but you can’t confirm that you’ve encrypted the data, which makes it unprotected.
+In the case of end-to-end data encryption, data is secure during all stages of transmission.

-So how can we further secure the communication between our users?
+So how can we further secure communication between users?

 For many systems that we use in day-to-day life – such as email services and online chats – encrypted messages may still pass through a company’s servers, where they’re decrypted and stored before being delivered to the recipient.
 This poses a real risk of users’ private information being read or misused if a service provider’s server is poorly protected.